-- 33. The following principles will form the basis of all procurement activity in order to achieve value for money: - Strategic procurement will support improved service delivery through the freeing up of resources and improving the quality of goods, services and works. - Strategic procurement will ensure that the Council obtains value for money in the acquisition and management of its resources, balancing quality and cost. - The Council will undertake all procurement activity within a corporate framework to enable all officers to obtain goods, services and works to the required quality in the most efficient manner. - All procurement activity will be sustainable, supporting and promoting Council - Policies and priorities, including equal rights, sustainability, social cohesion and economic regeneration. - 34.
-The Council will ensure that procurement activity is undertaken in the most effective and appropriate manner, considering all options including (the following is not exclusive): - Develop, promote and enforce the use of corporate contracts. - o use consortia (for example, ESPO and the Government Procurement Service). - use approved nationally negotiated contracts (for example those arranged by East Midlands Property Alliance 'EMPA') - o use approved e-procurement solutions - collaborative procurement with other Councils and organisations.
+33. The following principles will form the basis of all procurement activity in order to achieve value for money:

+Strategic procurement will support improved service delivery through the freeing up of resources and improving the quality of goods, services and works.

+Strategic procurement will ensure that the Council obtains value for money in the acquisition and management of its resources, balancing quality and cost.

+The Council will undertake all procurement activity within a corporate framework to enable all officers to obtain goods, services and works to the required quality in the most efficient manner.

+All procurement activity will be sustainable, supporting and promoting Council Policies and priorities, including equal rights, sustainability, social cohesion and economic regeneration.

+34. The Council will ensure that procurement activity is undertaken in the most effective and appropriate manner, considering all options including (the following is not exclusive):

+Develop, promote and enforce the use of corporate contracts.

+- use consortia (for example, ESPO and the Government Procurement Service Crown Commercial Services) - use approved nationally negotiated contracts (for example those arranged by East Midlands Property Alliance 'EMPA') - use approved e-procurement solutions for example G-Cloud - collaborative procurement with other Councils and organisations.

-- develop strategic partnerships, particularly where these will deliver significant service improvement and / or efficiencies. - All procurement activity will be assessed on a whole life costing and benefits basis with due regard to risk. - Procurement activity will be transparent (and fully compliant with the Freedom of Information Act), fair, consistent and be undertaken to the highest standards of probity and accountability.
-Procurement decisions must be evidence based. - 35.
-The Council will manage strategic procurement through its Central Procurement Team.
-The service will not be a central buying unit but it will be a corporate resource which leads on letting corporate contracts and supporting projects, whilst allowing departmental purchasing officers (who have best knowledge of their particular requirements) to procure locally within a clear corporate framework.
+develop strategic partnerships, particularly where these will deliver significant service improvement and / or efficiencies.

+All procurement activity will be assessed on a whole life costing and benefits basis with due regard to risk.

+Procurement activity will be transparent (and fully compliant with the Data Protection Act 2018, Public Contract Regulations 2015 (CPR2015) and Freedom of Information Act 2000), fair, consistent and be undertaken to the highest standards of probity and accountability.
+Procurement decisions must be evidence based.

+35. The Council will manage procurement through its Central Procurement Team.
+The service will not be a central buying unit but it will be a corporate resource which leads on letting corporate contracts and supporting projects, whilst allowing departmental purchasing officers (who have best knowledge of their particular requirements) to procure within a clear corporate framework.
 It will provide support to departmental purchasing officers in undertaking high value/high risk procurements and monitor procurement activity across the Council.
-The service will comprise a small team of skilled and experienced officers, and the activity of the service will be predicated on maximising benefits for the Council overall. - 36.
-The training and development needs of all officers buying for the Council will continue to be assessed, and the Central Procurement Team will maintain a list of all officers that buy for the Council to ensure that they are informed of new corporate contracts and developments in procurement. - 37.
-It is important that procurement is seen and managed as a component of the commissioning cycle, illustrated in the following diagram:
+The service will comprise a small team of skilled and experienced officers, and the activity of the service will be predicated on maximising benefits for the Council overall.

+36. The training and development needs of all officers buying for the Council will continue to be assessed, and the Central Procurement Team support all officers that buy for the Council to ensure that they are informed of new corporate contracts and changes in procurement legislation.

+37. It is important that procurement is seen and managed as a component of the commissioning cycle, illustrated in the following diagram: